ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-This is very familiar!
-Indeed, `IMap` (an alias to the lightspeed operator
-`==>>`) is another size-balanced tree, but with an extra `value: B` field in
-each binary branch, allowing it to store key/value pairs.
-Only the key type `A`
-needs an `Order` and a suite of convenient methods are provided to allow easy
-entry updating

 Terlihat familiar, bukan?
 Dan memang demikian adanya. `IMap` yang mempunyai
 alias `==>>`, merupakan pohon dengan ukuran yang diseimbangkan dan ditambah
 dengan sebuah bidang tambahan `value: B` pada tiap cabang biner.